 I love getting the chance to explore subjects I’m passionate about, like music, and making them meaningful for kids.
 I’m nosy about people, for example, and the Lives of ... series allows me to snoop behind the closed doors of some of my favorite groups of (really strange) people.

 This series, by the way, is not so different from a book I made when I was ten--it was called Hair-Do's and People I Know and starred strange girls, boys, nuns, trees, and lots of hair.

-I am married to children’s book illustrator Paul Brewer and live in San Diego, California.
-Visit Cricket Books to read about Paul's "Robert" books with Barbara Seuling.
-And Paul and I are excited about our first collaboration-- Clip, Clip, Clip: Three Stories about Hair (Holiday House, 2002) and our second How to Trick or Treat in Outer Space.
+I am married to children’s book illustrator and sometimes writing partner Paul Brewer and live in San Diego, California.
+Visit Cricket Books to read about Paul's bestselling joke books.
+Paul and I have written three books together and have plans for more.

 As a child I thought books were the most important thing in the world, and that perception is actually more intense now.
 I’m grateful, for so many reasons, to be able to work in a vital and exhilarating field: preserving literacy.
-One of its benefits is that I can't be fired.
+One of the benefits of the writing life is that I can't be fired.
 Especially for reading too much.

 For even more information, please see: